z5168021/InformationTheory/README.md

 Please contact z5168021@student.unsw.edu.au or z5164906@student.unsw.edu.au if you have any questions regarding setting up and accessing the web app.

-To host the app on your own device you must run it through R-Studio.
-Once in the application you can select the New Project field from the File drop down menu.
-After selecting the link a module will appear, select the Version Control option and then Git Repository.
-Enter the URL of the repository and select Create Project.
+To host the app on your own device you must run it through R-Studio (https://rstudio.com/products/rstudio/download/).
+Once in the applicationyou can select the New Project field from the File drop down menu.
+After selecting the link amodule will appear, select the Version Control option and then Git Repository.
+Enter the URLof the repository and select Create Project.
 R-Studio will clone all files into the directory specified.

 Once the repository is cloned the following libraries/packages must be installed:
 Install the following packages